Deterministic Nucleation and Dynamics of Infilled Multiply-Charged Vortices in an Immiscible $^{87}\mathrm{Rb}$-$^{41}\mathrm{K}$ Mixture: Conclusions

 We have extended a stirring technique, originally developed for single-component condensates \cite{Wilson2022}, to an immiscible $^{87}\mathrm{Rb}$--$^{41}\mathrm{K}$ mixture by leveraging specific wavelengths in which an optical potential is repulsive for one component but attractive for the other.
 This modification enables control over both the vortex core and the infilling component, controllably nucleating multiply-charged infilled vortices that are stabilized by the infilling component.
 By systematically exploring the stirring parameter space, we have shown that the vortex charge can be tuned reproducibly over a large range.
 Crucially, we numerically demonstrate that the resulting multiply-charged infilled vortex is stable in the absence of a pinning potential.
 Similar to previous demonstrations in single component BECs \cite{Roati_chopsticks, Reeves2022}, this method may be implemented by state-of-the-art digital micromirror devices, enabling unprecedented control over initial conditions in two-component superfluid experiments featuring arbitrary configurations of multiply-charged infilled vortices.

 Motivated by the stability of these multiply-charged infilled vortices, we have also investigated the dynamics of vortices when they are placed off-centre in a circular trap.
 These vortices exhibit long-lived precession that is driven by their image.
-We have shown that the precession frequency increases approximately linearly with the charge of the vortex, in qualitative agreement with the massive point-vortex model \cite{Richaud2020,Richaud2021}, while qualitative deviations highlight the importance of the dynamics of the infilling component on the vortices.
+We have shown that the precession frequency increases linearly with the charge of the vortex, in excellent agreement with the massive point-vortex model \cite{Richaud2020,Richaud2021}.
+We have also highlighted the role of the dynamics of the infilling component on the vortices.
 In particular, we have identified breathing modes of the infilling component that are driven by the charge of the vortex.
 For particular vortex charges, we observed distinct dynamical instabilities that led to vortex dislocation.
 For charge $q=7$, this instability presented as a strongly anisotropic deformation of the vortex core, while for charge $q=13$, this instability appeared as a singly-charged vortex propagating along the edge of the infilled vortex core.
 The distinct nature of these instabilities suggest that there is a subtle link between vortex charge, infilling atom number, and confinement that should be explored further.

 Experimentally, the ability to deterministically generate stable, high-charge infilled vortices provides a new route to studying quantum turbulence in two-component superfluids, where massive vortices are expected to modify inverse energy cascades \cite{Reeves2013} and clustering phenomena \cite{Wilson2013,Han2019}.
 Arrays of multiply-charged vortices could also be used to explore Tkachenko modes, vortex lattice melting, or vortex-vortex collisions that are inaccessible to single-component systems.
 Our work establishes infilled multiply-charged vortices as a versatile and experimentally accessible platform for exploring topological excitations and non-equilibrium dynamics in two-component superfluids.